rbchan/applied-popdy/notes.md

 ## For 2024

+- Show deer data from N GA on body condition and density

+- Quiz them on density dependent vs independent factors

 - Use 4-5 questions in the quizzes, instead of 2-3.

 - Do M&M sampling exercise for mark-recapture